aramnhammer/CopyPad-OSS/README.md

 - Similar to the floating clipboard history that comes with Windows
 - Click the :gear: -> "Keyboard Shortcuts" to configure it

+### FOATING WINDOW
+- CopyPad can display itself as a floating window (like SpotLight search)
+- it will reveal itself when the key combination that you configured is pressed
+- it will disapear if you click anywhere else, or if you press the escape key

 ### TEXT SEARCH:
 - Fast text search of all items in CopyPad